syncfusion-content/javascript-docs/js/PivotChart/User-Interactions.md

 ## Marker and Crosshair

 ### Marker Shape Customization
-In PivotChart, you can customize the marker [`shape`](/api/js/ejchart#members:series-marker-shape) with the following symbols.
+In pivot chart, you can customize the marker [`shape`](/api/js/ejchart#members:series-marker-shape) with the following symbols.

 * Rectangle
 * Circle